Homomorphisms between Bott-Samelson bimodules corresponding to sequences of reflections: Examples

 \subsection{Symmetric groups}

 For any positive integer $n$, we denote by $S_n$ the set of all bijections of the set $\{1,\ldots,n\}$, which are called {\it permutations}.
-This set is a group, called a {\it symmetric group}, under the following multiplication rule: $ (\alpha\beta)(i)=\alpha(\beta(i)). $ The neutral element if this group is the identical bijection.
+This set is a group, called the {\it symmetric group}, under the following multiplication rule: $ (\alpha\beta)(i)=\alpha(\beta(i)). $ The neutral element of this group is the identical bijection.

 For distinct numbers $i_1,i_2,\ldots,i_m\in\{1,\ldots,n\}$, we denote by $(i_1i_2\cdots i_m)$ the permutation such that

 leaving all other numbers unchanged.
 Such permutations are called {\it cycles}.
 Any permutation is a product of uniquely defined (up to order) independent cycles.
 We will use the following decomposition: